nup002/pymjc/README.md

 [![PyTest](https://github.com/nup002/pymjc/actions/workflows/PyTest.yml/badge.svg)](https://github.com/nup002/mjc/actions/workflows/PyTest.yml)
 # Minimum Jump Cost dissimilarity measure in Python

-This package implements the Minimum Jump Cost (MJC) dissimilarity measure devised by Joan Serra and Josep Lluis Arcos in 2012.
-MJC was shown to be computationally fast, and sometimes even more accurate than Dynamic Time Warp (DTW).
-You can read the paper here: https://www.iiia.csic.es/sites/default/files/4584.pdf.
+This python package implements the Minimum Jump Cost (MJC) dissimilarity measure devised by Joan Serra and Josep Lluis Arcos in 2012.
+The MJC dissimilarity measure was shown to outperform the Dynamic Time Warp (DTW) dissimilarity measure on several datasets.
+You can read their paper here: https://www.iiia.csic.es/sites/default/files/4584.pdf.

 This package can compute the MJC for timeseries with different sampling rates, arbitrarily spaced data points, and non-overlapping regions.

 ## How to install
 I am working on publishing it to PyPi at this moment, and it should be ready within a week (before 10 December 2022).
 For now, you will have to download the repository directly and install manually with pip.

 ## How to use